the-louie/instagram-feed/README.txt

 = What can it do? =

-* Display Instagram photos from any non-private Instagram account.
+* Display Instagram photos from any Instagram account you own.
 * Completely responsive and mobile ready –your Instagram feed layout looks great on any screen size and in any container width
 * Display multiple Instagram feeds on the same page or on different pages throughout your site by using our powerful Instagram Feed shortcode options
 * Display posts from multiple Instagram User IDs